Lazarus Lake

-Gary Cantrell, known as Lazarus "Laz" Lake, is an endurance race designer and director.
-His races include the Barkley Marathons, Big's Backyard Ultra, Barkley Fall Classic, Vol State 500K, and Strolling Jim 40.
-In 2018, Lake covered the United States on foot, starting in Rhode Island and ending in Oregon.
+Gary Cantrell, known as Lazarus Lake, is an endurance race designer and director.
+His races, including the Barkley Marathons, the Big's Backyard Ultra, the Last Annual Heart of the South, and the Strolling Jim 40, are known for their extreme challenge.

 A largely fringe figure known only within the world of ultrarunning, Cantrell gained worldwide recognition following a 2014 documentary called The Barkley Marathons: The Race That Eats Its Young.
+Lake has developed a cult following.